 One parent, guardian or carer is supported to be with their child during the hospital admission.

 The accompanying person must not have symptoms of Covid-19, must not be a suspected or a confirmed case of Covid-19 and must not be subject to restricted movements for any other Public Health reason.

 Intensive Care Unit (ICU)

-Visiting is allowed by arrangement with the ICU ward manager or the nurse in charge.
+Visiting is facilitated by arrangement with the ICU Ward Manager or nurse in charge.